OWASP/owasp-summit-2017/Working-Sessions/Security-Playbooks/Create-Jira-Workflows-for-Security-Playbooks.md

  - Create Jira Workflows for Security Playbooks
  - Create examples of those Workflows in action
  - Publish them to Jira marketplace

+## Definition of Done

+- Jira Workflows for Security Playbooks, published to Jira marketplace

 ## Who